zettajs/zettajs.github.io/_drafts/recipes/_posts/Security-System.md

   - diy
 ---

 This recipe will guide you through building an IoT Security system using Zetta.
+In it, we'll cover all the basic concepts of zetta.
+It's for someone getting their hands dirty with zetta for the first time, or someone looking for a basic implementation of zetta to start hacking on.
 We won't be replacing any professional security systems just yet, but it's a start.

-# Audience

-This recipe will teach you all the basic concepts of zetta.
-It's for someone getting their hands dirty with zetta for the first time, or someone looking for a basic implementation of zetta to start hacking on.

-This recipe is hands on - it requires writing software and working with hardware.
-Estimated time to complete is 1-3 hours.
+> This recipe is hands on - it requires writing software and working with hardware.

+> Estimated time to complete is 1-3 hours.

 # Materials